 MHA CAUTION AGAINST THE USE OF ZOOM MEETING PLATFORMS-CERTin

-Home Ministry has directed that Zoom meeting platform should not be used by government officials and offices for any purpose.
-In an advisory Ministry of Home Affairs has cautioned against the use of this platform.
+Home Ministry has directed that the Zoom meeting platform should not be used by government officials and offices for any purpose.
+An advisory Ministry of Home Affairs has cautioned against the use of this platform.
 It further stated that even private users should ensure that Cert-in advisory regarding the use of this platform should be followed.
-The Cert-in advisory is mainly focused towards prevention of unauthorised entry in t
+The Cert-in advisory is mainly focused on the prevention of unauthorised entry in t

 Musk’s SPACE X wins NASA award for planned lunar space station

 SpaceX will get a portion of a $7 billion NASA contract to use its biggest rocket, Falcon Heavy, to send a new “Dragon XL” spacecraft to the Lunar Gateway, an outpost NASA plans to build that will orbit the moon sometime within the next decade.

 The Dragon XL spacecraft, the latest variant in Musk’s lineup of so-called Dragon cargo and astronaut capsules, will carry research supplies that will help future

 In three months, the TN State government will put in place an M-sand policy that aims to promote the use of M-sand as an alternative building material.